 The Department Director should coordinate with HRD on the department's grievance process as established within these guidelines.
-The HR Representative will be responsible for ensuring the process is completed timely.
+The HR Representative will be responsible for ensuring the process is completed in a timely manner.
 Each department is responsible for grievances filed in their department and should keep them separate from personnel files.
 A copy of all grievances filed should be forwarded to Human Resources.